Intrinsic Factor Antibody

-Your doctor might order this test if he or she suspects you have pernicious anemia or a vitamin B12 deficiency.
+Your healthcare provider might order this test if he or she suspects you have pernicious anemia or a vitamin B12 deficiency.
 Signs of anemia include:

 What other tests might I have along with this test?

-As part of your diagnosis for pernicious anemia, your doctor might order a vitamin B12 test to measure the amount of the vitamin in your blood.
+As part of your diagnosis for pernicious anemia, your healthcare provider might order a vitamin B12 test or a folate level test to measure the amount of the vitamin in your blood.

 He or she might also order a Schilling test, a three-part procedure that can distinguish between pernicious anemia and other conditions with similar symptoms.

-To help confirm the diagnosis, your doctor might order an anti-parietal cell antibody test, which measures the presence of certain antibodies in the stomach.
+To help confirm the diagnosis, your healthcare provider might order an anti-parietal cell antibody test, which measures the presence of certain antibodies in the stomach.

 What do my test results mean?